How to Make Tostones (Crispy Fried Green Plantains – Easy & Authentic!)

 Oriana’s Notes

-IMPORTANT: Green plantains can stain your clothing and fingernails so handle it carefully.
+IMPORTANT: Green plantains can stain your clothing and fingernails, so handle them carefully.

 Nutrition